Where to Catch Sea Trout – tackling the Rio Gallegos

 We like shooting heads because the maximum effective fishing distance with each cast is much greater than with that of a normal line.
 It´s nice to have a two-handed rod in heavy wind, but most of the fishing can be accomplished with a single-handed rod, It is a matter of personal preference.

 If you have ever dreamed of taking on these Sea Trout, do not let all the stories put you off from a trip of a lifetime?
-In Feb 2018 we have a hosted week dedicated to people just like you, who wish to experience the thrill of fishing for sea trout.
+In Feb 2022 we had a hosted week dedicated to people just like you, who wish to experience the thrill of fishing for sea trout.
 A hosted trip where you will receive the full support and advice from the whole team to ensure you maximize the most from your adventure.

 For full details Click Here